tessel/t2-start/modules/accelerometer.md

 ### Step 1

-Make a directory inside your "tessel-code" folder: enter `mkdir accelerometer` into your command line, then change directory into that folder: `cd accelerometer`
+Make a directory inside your "tessel-code" folder called "accelerometer", change directory into that folder, and initialize a tessel project:

+`mkdir accelerometer; cd accelerometer; t2 init`

 ### Step 2